Aeronautical Engineering

 A level

-112-120 UCAS points to include grade C in Mathematics and grade C in a numerate Science-based subject (Physics, Chemistry, Electronics, Design Technology or Computer Science).
-Grade C in A/S Level Physics is also acceptable.
+104 - 112 UCAS points.
+Two full A-levels required as a minimum, to include Grade C or above in Mathematics and grade C or above in another numerate science-based subject (Physics, Chemistry, Electronics, Design Technology or Computer Science).

 BTEC National Diploma

-DMM from Engineering or Science subjects, must include Distinctions in Mathematics modules.
+DMM from Engineering or Applied Science.
+Must include Distinctions in Mathematics modules.
+Not accepted: Electrical Engineering, Aviation Operations.

 Access to HE